gabobaCS/project0/README.md

 Files contained within the project:

 * **index.html**: The homepage of the site.
-Contains Bootstraps' Jumbotron, with a button that links to the courses site.
+Contains Bootstraps' Jumbotron, with a button that links to the course's site.

-* **about.html**: Contains a little image a myself and a brief parragraph detailing some general aspects of my life.
+* **about.html**: Contains a little image of myself and a brief parragraph detailing some general aspects of my life.

-* **education.html**: Contains a small chart of the insitutions where I have studied throughout my life as well as the years of graduation of each.
+* **education.html**: Contains a small chart of the insitutions where I have studied throughout my life as well as the years of graduation for each.

 * **contact.html**: Contains hyperlinks to different sites via which I can be contacted, specifically Facebook, Linkedin, GitHub and Gmail.
-Each way of contact has an image which redirects to the sites.
+Each way of contact has an image that redirects to the sites.

 * **images**: A folder with all of the images used.